rancher/elemental/docs/machineregistration-reference.md

 This refers to the name that will be set to the node and the kubernetes resources that require a hostname (rke2 deployed pods for example, they use the node hostname as part of the pod names)
 `String` type.

+!!! info
+    machineName is interpolated with [SMBIOS](https://www.dmtf.org/standards/smbios) data which allows you to store hardware information.
+    See our [SMBIOS docs](smbios.md) for more information

 ??? example
     ```yaml
     apiVersion: elemental.cattle.io/v1beta1